-Specifies a list of addresses to which filter-aaaa-on-v4 is applies.
+Specifies a list of addresses to which filter-aaaa-on-v4 and filter-aaaa-on-v6 apply.
 The default is any.

 no-case-compress

 Specifies a list of addresses which require responses to use case-insensitive compression.
 This ACL can be used when named needs to work with clients that do not comply with the requirement in RFC 1034 to use case-insensitive name comparisons when checking for matching domain names.